simplicitesoftware/documentation/docs/tutorial/enhancing/workflow.md

 # Complex workflow

 ## Scripting
-The default behaviour of the process can be replaced via hooks in the Java script of the business process.
+The default behavior of the process can be replaced via hooks in the Java script of the business process.

 ## Conditional link / Routing
-You can add a condition on the activity transition to configure conditional behaviour.
+You can add a condition on the activity transition to configure conditional behavior.
 Use `[DEFAULT]` to configure the default link.

 ### Exercise